What is analytics?

 of companies say analytics is important to their growth and digital transformation1

-of organizations are currently using advanced and predictive analytics1
+of organisations are currently using advanced and predictive analytics1

 of global enterprises plan to increase their analytics spending in 20201